ppy/osu-wiki/wiki/Tournaments/oPHST/2018/en.md

 - The **osu!standard** division will adopt a Qualifier Round (explained below) in order to reduce the field into 32 players which will then be subjected to a **single elimination** bracket.
 Seeding for this division will be based on qualifier results.

 - The **osu!catch** division will be subjected to a **16-player double elimination** bracket.
-Seeding for this division will be based on their Global Ranking as of April 15, 2018, 18:00 UTC+8.
+Seeding for this division will be based on their Global Ranking as of 2018-04-15 (18:00 UTC+8).

 - Both **osu!mania 4K** and **osu!mania 7K** divisions shall adopt a Qualifier Round (explained below) in order to reduce the field as registration numbers may see fit.
 If registrants exceed 32 players, a play-off round will be introduced in order to reduce the field to 16 players.
 The players are then split into four **single round robin** groups of four players each, the top 2 of each group will advance to a **double elimination** bracket.
 Seeding for this division will be based on qualifier results.